mariyagd/Libft-42/README.md

 atoi
 bzero

-You can find a man description of the above mem* functions in french.
+A distinct repository contains man descriptions in french of some functions.